 - As per WCAG Level AA 1.4.3 contrast regulation: Contrast ratio between text and background should be at least 4.5:1

 - Fortunately, you can check the contrast for your web content within seconds using multiple colour contrast checkers available for free.
 These not only tell you the contrast of your present content but also suggest other colour combinations that you can use which would be compliant with this regulation.
-Some of them are WCAG Contrast Checker, Check My Colours, and WebAIM Color Contrast Checker
+Two of them are WCAG Contrast Checker and WebAIM Color Contrast Checker

 Test Content Scaling